shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Richardson-Lucy Deconvolution.md

 ### `astro_noisy += (rng.poisson(lam=25, size=astro.shape) - 10) / 255.0`
 - **Purpose**: Adds Poisson-distributed noise to the `astro_noisy` image.

+`A Poisson distribution` is a discrete probability distribution that predicts the likelihood of a specific number of events occurring within a given space or time interval.

 - **Explanation**:
   - `rng.poisson(lam=25, size=astro.shape)` generates Poisson noise with a mean (`lam`) of 25.
   - Subtracting 10 centers the noise around zero.